sheikhmubaye-ops/msba-portfolio-sheikhtijankuta/individual/contribution.md

-Final version-strong interview style
+# Individual Contribution – Sheikh Tijan Kuta

+## What I Contributed Most To

-I contributed primarily to feature engineering and model development.
-I worked on handling null values appropriately, creating engineered features such as referral thresholds and service counts, and testing multiple models.
-I also contributed to tuning the XGBoost model and evaluating performance using ROC-AUC
+I contributed most to feature engineering and model evaluation.
+I helped design aggregated features such as number_of_services, number_of_addons, and referral flags to improve predictive power and business interpretability.
+I also focused on evaluating model performance using ROC-AUC and ensuring we properly handled class imbalance.

-I advocated for using XGBoost as the final model due to its strong ability to handle nonlinear relationships and class imbalance.
-Given our dataset had significantly more non-churners than churners, XGBoost’s scale_pos_weight parameter allowed us to better account for imbalance while maintaining high predictive performance.
+## One Decision I Personally Advocated For

+I advocated for using XGBoost instead of relying only on logistic regression.
+My reasoning was that churn behavior is often nonlinear and influenced by interactions between contract type, tenure, and service usage.
+XGBoost allowed us to model these interactions while also handling class imbalance using scale_pos_weight.

+## Lessons Learned & What I Would Improve

-One key lesson was the importance of thoughtful feature engineering.
-Aggregating services and add-ons into counts provided clearer predictive signals than treating each service independently.
+One key lesson was the importance of early-tenure customers as a high-risk segment.
+If we had more time, I would:

+- Conduct a more structured A/B test simulation for retention incentives
+- Explore probability calibration to ensure predicted churn risk aligns with real-world percentages
+- Perform cost-benefit modeling to estimate ROI of retention offers